andresinzunza/andresinzunza/README.md

 ## Hi there 👋

-I’m a physician, currently applying to Neurology residency, with research interests in visual field testing, neuro-ophthalmology, and glaucoma.
+I’m a physician, currently applying to Neurology residency, with research interests in visual field testing, neuro-ophthalmology and glaucoma.

 I am a Master’s student at Harvard University, concentrating in Clinical Investigation & Clinical Trials.
 I am completing my thesis under the supervision of David Friedman at the [Friedman Lab](https://advances.massgeneral.org/ophthalmology/video.aspx?id=1176) (Mass Eye and Ear / Mass General Brigham), where our work focuses on [novel modalities for glaucoma screening](https://clinicaltrials.gov/study/NCT06882356).